-Have you ever woken up to a headache, pain, and a thirst you can’t seem to slake?
+Have you ever woken up to a headache, pain, and a thirst you can’t seem to shake?
 Nope, I’m not really talking about the after effects of a big night out...
 I’m referring more to the effects felt after a big take out!
-All too often, people underestimate the extraordinary power of food when it comes to their health, fitness, and general wellbeing
+All too often, people underestimate the extraordinary power of food when it comes to their health, fitness, and general wellbeing.

 • Cow’s Milk and Dairy Products

 Now, if your favorite food is sushi followed by ice cream, don’t be too concerned!
 The idea is to be consistent in the way you approach your food choices.
 Don’t completely cut out nuts or eggs, for example–these foods are actually good for you in many ways.
 What you do need to be aware of, though, is that your body may be communicating how these foods affect it: are you experiencing a production of phlegm after drinking milk?
 Do you feel tired after consuming eggs?
 Do peanuts cause a rash?
 It’s very important to listen to your body and to limit those foods that may cause more harm than good.Remember, when you aren’t at your healthiest, you open the door for injury and immobility, both of which can set your health and mobility back greatly.

 Enough of what you can’t eat, though... what should you be eating?
 In the war against inflammation, some foods may well combat it to greater effect than others.
 Eating foods that combat inflammation goes a long way to increasing energy levels, reducing down-time, and contributing to your overall heath.
 Eating them can even reduce the existence of free radicals in the body, that is, those cells that directly influence the production of cancer cells in the system!So, including some of these healthy and delicious foods into your diet may well go a long way to keeping you out of the hospital bay:

 • Flax seed

 • Chia seed

 • Hemp seed